smoeding/puppet-sendmail/README.md

 ### Setup Requirements

 The sendmail module brings additional Augeas lenses so `pluginsync` must be enabled.
-It also needs the Puppetlabs modules `stdlib`and `concat`.
+It also requires the Puppetlabs modules `stdlib` and `concat`.

 ### Beginning with sendmail